BioKT/ResDocs/docs/MET-parametrize/parametrization.md

     1        #  Number of the molecule included
-  MET        #  Name of the residue, this info is just for you 0  29        #  Charge of the molecule and number of atoms
+  MET        #  Name of the residue, this info is just for you 0  29        #  Charge of the molecule and number of atoms ...
 ```
-The following lines in the file contain two columns.
-The first
+This file header is followed by two additional columns of numbers.
-column indicates the atomic number of each atom.
-The second column
+The first column indicates the atomic number of each atom.
+The value
-determines whether the charge must be calculated (if the value is 0)
+in the second column determines whether the charge must be calculated
- or, alternatively, is defined by the user (if the value -1).
-In the
+ (if the value is 0) or, alternatively, the charge is defined by the user
+ (if the value -1).
-latter case, the charge will be set in the `resp.qin` file.
+In the latter case, the charge will be set in the `resp.qin` file.
-Finally, if another number appears, both that atom and the atom
-indicated will have the same charge (e.g., H12 and H13 or H15 and H16).
-In our example, the lines corresponding to ACE and NME atoms have a value
+In the current parametrization of a Met residue, the lines corresponding
+ to ACE and NME atoms have a value of -1; hence their charges are set
-of -1; hence their charges are set by the user.
-We can find them in the
+by the user.
+We can find them in the `resp.qin` file.
-`resp.qin` file.
-Additionally, the charges of the NH- and CO- are indicated, as for the
+The charges of the NH- and CO- are also indicated, as for the
 Amber99SB\*-ILDN force field these charges are the same for all amino acids.
+Finally, if a number other than 0 or -1 appears in the second column for
+a given atom, it will be constrained to have the same charge as that
+corresponding to the atom index (e.g., H12 and H13 or H15 and H16
+in our example).

 Once these files are ready, we run the RESP calculation:
 ```